-PREREQUISITE: EDU 382 and good standing in the Teacher Education Program.
+PREREQUISITE: Good standing in the Teacher Education Program.
 This course examines key factors in establishing a healthy learning environment for K-12 students.
 The course will explore factors that contribute to student success such as school law and policy and their relationship to the establishment of effective and respectful management, engaging classroom instruction, and meaningful learning for all students.